-(13) The joining fee is the relevant amount decided by the Council.
+(12) The joining fee is the relevant amount decided by the Council.

-(14) The annual subscription is the relevant amount decided by the Council and is payable on or before 1 January in each year.
+(13) The annual subscription is the relevant amount decided by the Council and is payable on or before individual renewal dates relevant to each member, each year.
 (15) The rights of a Member are as follows:

 (a) to receive notice of General Meetings and of proposed special resolutions in the manner and time prescribed by these Rules;